 Pour the mixture over the brownies and spread into an even layer.
 Let the fudge frosting set up at room temperature for at least an hour (ideally overnight).

-If you’d like, top the brownies with melted chocolate or chocolate chips.
+Top the brownies with chocolate chips.